Mr. Rogers & Video Modeling

 Fred Rogers may not have produced Mister Rogers’ Neighborhood specifically for children with autism.
 But with this new project, the company he founded hopes to continue supporting these children as they develop the social skills, emotional intelligence and relationships that are the makings of full lives.

-“Friends and Feelings” can be ordered directly from The Fred Rogers Company.
+“Friends and Feelings” can be ordered from Amazon.
 All proceeds support work that advances and extends Fred Rogers’ philosophy and values.